JohnSundell/SuperSpriteKit/README.md

 A label node that can render multiple lines of text.
 It provides a simple API for creating instances using a max-width and a set number of lines (if desired).
 It also supports setting styles like font, font size and text color.

+##### SSKButtonNode

+A button node that makes it really easy to create in-game button-type controls.
+Its API mimics parts of NS/UIButton's API, with support for background textures, background colors, titles, icons, etc. for various states.
+It also supports a set of different selection styles to enable creation of different type of controls.

 ##### SSKInteractionHandler

 A class dedicated to input in a platform-agnostic manner.
 By using this interaction handler a lot of platform-specific and/or boilerplate input code can be removed from scenes and nodes throught the game.
 At the moment, the supported interactions are: touch & mouse click events & mouse move events & keyboard events, but more is coming soon!